hadfieldn/storybook-filepath-chapters/README.md

 Renders the story into the root navigation pane.
 This can be handy during development in order to make a component immediately accessible, as storybook-chapters does not currently retain your navigation selection when the page is refreshed.

+### Special Thanks
+to [Oleg Proskurin](https://github.com/UsulPro) for a [brilliant solution](https://github.com/sm-react/storybook-chapters) for enabling hierarchical navigation in React Storybook.